ChristinaLK/2015-01-05-wise-cuboulder/novice/git/01-backup.md

 ### Recovering Old Versions

 All right:
-we can save changes to files and see what we've changed&mdashhow can we restore older versions of things?
+we can save changes to files and see what we've changed&mdash;how can we restore older versions of things?
 Let's suppose we accidentally overwrite our file: